justinbodnar/political-compass/README.md

 # Compass.py

-contains the following functions:

-get_questions()

-connects to the sql server and gets the data regarding the questions
+- `get_questions()`: Connects to the SQL server and retrieves question data.

-do_strike( agree, answer, axis, weight, x_coord, y_coord ):
+- `do_strike(agree, answer, axis, weight, x_coord, y_coord)`: Adjusts coordinates based on the user's answer and question parameters.

-takes in a users answer, fields from the database row for the question, and the users current coordinates. outputs the appropriatly struck coordinates.

-take_quiz():

-launches a quiz to be taken through the terminal. results are graphed in matplotlib
+- `take_quiz()`: Initiates a quiz through the terminal with results visualized in Matplotlib.

-grade_quiz( answers ):

-grades a set of answers, and launches the graphed result in matplotlib. answers are represented as a list of size 64, with elements within { 1, 2, 3, 4 }.
+- `grade_quiz(answers)`: Evaluates a set of answers and presents the graphed result using Matplotlib.
+Answers are represented as a list of 64 elements, each within the set { 1, 2, 3, 4 }.

-gen_compass( x, y )

-graphs coordinates on a matplotlib graph and displays it to the screen
+- `gen_compass(x, y)`: Plots coordinates on a Matplotlib graph and displays the result.

 # paginate_quiz.py